Chandana2621/Branch-profitability-and-Employee-performance-report/README.md

 ## Approach

 The reporting process follows the structure:

 **Source Data → Data Consolidation → Classification & Grouping → Profitability Calculations → Reports & Dashboard**

-The available Excel datasets were consolidated using **Power Query** and organised into a common underlying dataset.

-The consolidated data was then analysed across multiple dimensions including:
+The available Excel datasets were consolidated and transformed using **Power Query** to create a structured underlying dataset. **Advanced Excel formulas and Power Pivot** were then used for calculations, data modelling and profitability analysis.
+The processed data was subsequently used to build interactive reports with filters and selection controls for project, employee and branch-level analysis.

-- Project
-- Customer
-- Employee/Resource
-- Branch
-- Month
-- Income
-- Expense

-The resulting calculations were used to generate detailed reports and an executive dashboard.
+The resulting model feeds the detailed profitability reports and executive dashboard, providing a consistent reporting structure across the different levels of analysis.

 ---